 1. Remote UE and Relay perform a discovery procedure.

-2. The Remote UE determines from the configuration provided in step 0 that the relay service code/type discovered in step 1 is associated with a S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI).
-Based on this determination, the Remote UE sends a DCR message including the RSC, a Remote UE's identity (e.g.,) and NSSAA capabilities.
+2. The Remote UE determines from the configuration provided in step 0 that the relay service code/type discovered in step 1 is associated with an S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI).
+Based on this determination, the Remote UE sends a DCR message including the RSC, a Remote UE's identity (e.g.,), and NSSAA capabilities.

 3. Upon receiving the DCR message, the Relay may determine that a network-controlled authorization based NSSAA for Remote UE is required to provide Remote UE access to the slice.
 The determination may be based on any of the following conditions:

 - Relay has performed NSSAA for the S-NSSAI (e.g., as performed in step 0).
-For example, during NSSAA procedure, S-NSSAI is marked with an indication that it is subject to NSSAA.
+For example, during the NSSAA procedure, S-NSSAI is marked with an indication that it is subject to NSSAA.

 - Based on configuration from step 0, the service provided (i.e., RSC) is associated with a particular S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI) or an indication that network-controlled authorization is required to use the relay service.

 4. Upon receiving the DCR message including a Remote UE identity (e.g., SUCI), the relay decides to trigger a network-controlled authorization of Remote UE.
-The relay sends a NAS request message that includes the Remote UE id, the S-NSSAI and Remote UE's NSSAA capabilities.
+The relay sends a NAS request message that includes the Remote UE id, the S-NSSAI, and Remote UE's NSSAA capabilities.

 NOTE 2: If the Remote UE has a 5G native context established with the Relay UE's serving PLMN, it provides its 5G-GUTI (instead of SUCI) and the primary authentication steps below may be skipped as described in solution #10.